Find Affordable College Courses

 Spring Arbor, MI

-Out of the 14 schools in Michigan that were part of this year’s ranking, Spring Arbor University landed the # 3 spot on the list.
-Spring Arbor is a small private not-for-profit school located in the suburb of Spring Arbor.
+A rank of #3 on this year’s list means Spring Arbor University is a great place for communication and journalism students working on their master’s degree.
+Spring Arbor is a small private not-for-profit school located in the small suburb of Spring Arbor.

 About 65% of the students majoring in communication and journalism at the school are women while 35% are male.